facebook/infer/README-pulseinf.md

 $ ./termination-run-all.sh

-The results go into infer-run.log as well as on the standard output
+The results go into infer-run.log as well as on the standard output.

+The full structured list of bug reports is stored in pulseinf-report.json

 # Run Pulse-♾️ on an OSS project (ex: openssl)